 Polycystic ovary syndrome (PCOS) is one of the most common hormonal abnormalities in women of reproductive age.
 Women who suffer from PCOS produce higher levels of male hormones, leading to a hormonal imbalance in the body.
-This imbalance of hormones causes them to skip their menstrual cycles and also makes it hard for them to become pregnant.
-Many women who suffer from PCOS also have hair growth on the face and body, or it can also lead to baldness.
+This imbalance of hormones causes them to skip or delay their menstrual cycles and also makes it hard for them to conceive.
+Many women who suffer from PCOS also have hair growth on the face and body, or it can also lead to significant hair loss .
 Apart from these, if PCOS is not treated on time, then it may also contribute to long-term lifestyle diseases such as diabetes and heart disease.

 Women suffering from PCOS grow small cysts on their ovaries, thus the name polycystic ovary syndrome.
 While the cysts themselves are usually not harmful, they lead to the hormone imbalance.